Right to Humane Treatment in Bahrain

 • You are being held in inhumane conditions — overcrowding, denial of food, water, or medical care.

-• You are pressured to confess through threats, violence, or deprivation.
+• You are being pressured to confess through threats, violence, or deprivation.

-• Report mistreatment to your lawyer at the earliest opportunity.
+• Report mistreatment to your lawyer at the earliest opportunity — your lawyer can file complaints with multiple oversight bodies simultaneously.

-• File a complaint with the Ministry of Interior Ombudsman or the PDRC.
+• File a complaint with the SIU for allegations of torture or physical abuse by officers.

-• Document injuries — request a medical examination and keep copies of reports.
+• Document injuries — request a medical examination and insist on keeping copies of all medical reports.

 What should you NOT do?

-• Do not sign a confession obtained through coercion — such confessions are inadmissible in court.
+• Do not sign a confession obtained through coercion — tell your lawyer immediately, as coerced confessions are inadmissible under the Constitution.

-• Do not stay silent about abuse — reporting helps protect you and others.
+• Do not stay silent about abuse — the SIU, NIHR, and PDRC exist specifically to address these complaints.

-• Do not retaliate against guards or officers — use official complaint mechanisms.
+• Do not retaliate against guards or officers — this creates additional charges; use the institutional complaint mechanisms instead.

 You came here to know your rights — help someone else know theirs.